Reading Time: 5 minutes

 Detailed proposals require a significant investment of time and effort to create.
 Rather than presenting a proposal upfront, salespeople should share a concise summary of the solution to establish a crystal-clear understanding of the problem and how the solution addresses it.

-The summary should be presented upfront or via a virtual meeting with cameras enabled to ensure the prospect digests the information and there are no gaps or concerns.
-Sharing the solution in this way also allows the salesperson to leverage case studies and data to back up the claims.
+The summary should be presented upfront or via a virtual meeting with cameras enabled to ensure the prospect fully understands the information and identifies any gaps or concerns.
+Sharing the solution in this way also enables the salesperson to leverage case studies and data to support the claims.

 The salesperson must check in with the prospect at this point.
 They should ask a series of questions, including: